Scalar field dark energy models: Current and forecast constraints: Current constraints

 \subsection{SN Ia dataset}

-For our SNe Ia data, we use the DES-SN5YR dataset \citep{DESCollaboration24}, which is the largest single-survey SNe Ia dataset to date and incorporates analysis improvements over the Pantheon+ analysis \cite{Vincenzi2025}.
-As described in \refcite{Vincenzi24}, this dataset combined distance moduli $\mu(z)$ for 1,635 photometrically classified SNe Ia in the redshift range $0.10 < z < 1.13$ from DES with a high-quality, external low-redshift sample of 194 SNe Ia at $0.025 < z < 0.10$.
+For the SNe Ia data, we use the DES-SN5YR dataset \citep{DESCollaboration24}, which is by far the largest, single-survey, high-redshift SNe Ia dataset to date and incorporates a number of analysis improvements over the Pantheon+ analysis, as described in \cite{Vincenzi2025}.
+By comparison, the high-redshift SN data in the Pantheon+ and Union data sets are based on smaller compilations of SN data from multiple surveys with different photometric calibration systems.
+As described in \refcite{Vincenzi24}, the high-redshift DES-SN5YR dataset, with distance moduli $\mu_i(z)$ for 1,635 photometrically classified SNe Ia in the redshift range $0.10 < z < 1.13$, is combined with an external, low-redshift sample of 194 SNe Ia at $0.025 < z < 0.10$.
+This low-$z$ SNe Ia data set is a high-quality subset of several low-redshift samples, chosen to minimize systematic errors and take advantage of the photometric uniformity of the high-redshift sample.
+By contrast, Pantheon+ and Union used larger, more heterogeneous, low-redshift samples with more varied data quality.
+As a result, the combined DES-SN5YR analysis should have a greater control over systematic errors than the other SN compilations.